mhayden44/SHOE-ECOM-SITE/BASE/README.txt

 There are no issues displayed when starting the server as well as none when accessing the different pages.

 I put the site through vigerous testing, trying out all sorts of different combinations of pages and functions to try and break it but none returned any problems.

+**SECURITY**
+The proper security settings should be in place, "@login_required" and "if request.user.is_authenticated" are placed throughout the code where needed.

+The Django SECRET_KEY is also hidden and must be regenerated whenever downloaded from Github as described in the instruction methods above.

+In reality, the static folder and db.sqlite3 would be hidden in the .env file since they would be handled by the production web server.
+Since this is not the case and it is instead run locally, this is not necessary.

+In reality, in settings, DEBUG would be set to "False" but since this is run locally, it does not matter and it would instead cause the static files to not be registered properly.